cosmos/governance/submitting.md

 **Note**: be careful what you use for `--fees`.
 A mistake here could result in spending hundreds or thousands of ATOMs accidentally, which cannot be recovered.

 ### Verifying your transaction
-After posting your transaction, your command line interface will provide you with the transaction's hash, which you can either query using gaiacli or search the hash with [Hubble](https://hubble.figment.network/cosmos/chains/cosmoshub-3/transactions/B8E2662DE82413F03919712B18F7B23AF00B50DAEB499DAD8C436514640EFC79).
+After posting your transaction, your command line interface (gaiacli) will provide you with the transaction's hash, which you can either query using gaiacli or by searching the hash using [Hubble](https://hubble.figment.network/cosmos/chains/cosmoshub-3/transactions/B8E2662DE82413F03919712B18F7B23AF00B50DAEB499DAD8C436514640EFC79).
 The hash should look something like this: `B8E2662DE82413F03919712B18F7B23AF00B50DAEB499DAD8C436514640EFC79`

 You can see whether or not your transaction was successful with Hubble:
 ![Verify tx with Hubble](https://github.com/gavinly/CosmosCommunitySpend/blob/master/verify%20tx.png?raw=true)

 ### Troubleshooting a failed transaction
 There are a number of reasons why a transaction may fail.
+Here are two examples:
-1. Running out of gas - The more data there is in a transaction, the more gas it will need to be processed.
+1. **Running out of gas** - The more data there is in a transaction, the more gas it will need to be processed.
 If you don't specify enough gas, the transaction will fail.

-2. Incorrect denomination - You may have specified an amount in 'utom' or 'atom' instead of 'uatom', causing the transaction to fail.
+2. **Incorrect denomination** - You may have specified an amount in 'utom' or 'atom' instead of 'uatom', causing the transaction to fail.

-If you encounter a problem, try to troubleshoot it first, and then ask for help on All in Bits' Cosmos forum: [https://forum.cosmos.network/c/governance](https://forum.cosmos.network/c/governance).
+If you encounter a problem, try to troubleshoot it first, and then ask for help on the All in Bits Cosmos forum: [https://forum.cosmos.network/c/governance](https://forum.cosmos.network/c/governance).
 We can learn from failed attempts and use them to improve upon this guide.

 ### Submitting your proposal to the testnet
 You may want to submit your proposal to the testnet chain before the mainnet for a number of reasons: